onflow/sc-eng-gaming/README.md

 ### **GamingMetadataViews**

 This contract proposes a new set of [NFT metadata views](https://github.com/onflow/flow-nft/blob/master/contracts/MetadataViews.cdc) for Gaming.
-Gaming is a subdomain of `NFT`s, and it's' possible to imagine many different ways that gaming-specific metadata can be generalized into shared metadata views.
+Gaming is an increasing use case for `NFT`s, and it's' possible to imagine many different ways that gaming-specific metadata can be generalized into shared metadata views.
 There are countless types of gaming-related metadata that could be shared this way, allowing third party apps or even other games to create unique experiences or metrics using these interoperable pieces of data.
 This is possible because they are all accessible via the `NFT` itself, and in many cases via the contract also!

 #### **`GameContractMetadata`**
 For game-related contracts and resources, `GameContractMetadata` defines information identifying the originating contract and allows a developer to attach external URLs and media that would be helpful on the frontend.